elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

 ## Cloud Dataflow is Apache Beam

- * ”Collapsing Lambda” – putting both real-time and batch transformations in one framework.
+ * "Collapsing Lambda" – putting both real-time and batch transformations in one framework.

  * Allows pipeline-based transformation of data